abarker/typped/doc/sphinx_docs/calculator_example.rst

        parser.def_ignored_token("k_comment_to_EOL", r"\#[^\r\n]*$", on_ties=10)

-The language has now been defined and the calculator can be run as above in the interactive dialog.
+The language has now been defined and the calculator can be run as shown above in the interactive dialog.

 Extending the calculator
 ------------------------